JuneYaooo/pulse-tuner/README.md

 ### Download Model and Modify Configuration File

-If there are any issues with direct usage, you can download the PULSE model to your local machine from: [https://huggingface.co/OpenMEDLab/PULSE-7bv5](https://huggingface.co/OpenMEDLab/PULSE-7bv5)
+If there are any issues with direct usage, you can download the PULSE model to your local machine from: [https://huggingface.co/OpenMEDLab/PULSE-7bv5](https://huggingface.co/OpenMEDLab/PULSE-7bv5) or [https://huggingface.co/OpenMEDLab/PULSE-20bv5](https://huggingface.co/OpenMEDLab/PULSE-20bv5)

 Then, modify the model path in the `configs/common_config.py` file to the local path.
 You can modify the paths in the `model_path` variable.
 Find the absolute path of the profile.d/conda.sh file and modify the corresponding `conda_env_file` path。